Skip to primary navigation Skip to content Skip to footer

 Kaanapali Beach is a long stretch of beach, and surface currents are often present.
 Continuously swim with a buddy at Airport Beach because it is easy to get swept far away from your exit point.
 Pick a reference onshore so that you always know where you are.

 This beach is famous for snorkeling, diving, and swimming, so the water occasionally gets crowded.
-It is a good idea to look up occasionally to ensure you don’t collide with other oceangoers.
+It is a good idea to look up occasionally to avoid colliding with other oceangoers.

 Like any other swimming location, assess the conditions before you enter the ocean.
 If in doubt, don’t go out!

 The narrow beach here is best accessed by safely pulling off the road and parking amongst the trees.
-There are no restroom facilities, but this idyllic beach is worth a visit.
-The water is calm, and you can meander in the ocean for ages through reef channels, leading to deeper water.
+This idyllic beach is worth a visit.
+The water is calm, and you can meander through coral reef channels, leading to deeper water.
 The dramatic backdrop of the West Maui mountains creates stunning views from the sea.

 What Can I See at Olowalu Beach?

-Yellow tang and parrotfish are stars of the show at this site.
-Large schools of juvenile parrotfish can graze on the coral and remove the overgrowth of algae.
+Yellow tang and parrotfish are the stars of the show at this site.
+Large schools of juvenile parrotfish graze on the coral to remove the overgrowth of algae.
 This necessary symbiotic relationship keeps the coral healthy and the parrotfish fed.
 Turtles curl up for naps in the coral ridges, and you might find the occasional White Tip Reef Shark.

 Ocean Safety Precautions for Olowalu Beach

-This site is VERY shallow in the beginning.
-It is too easy to get trapped and raked across coral at low tide.
+This site is shallow initially, so getting trapped and raked across coral at low tide is too easy.
 If you see exposed coral from the shore, it is probably a good idea not to snorkel until the tide rises.
 It is best to follow the sandy channels that lead to deeper water and keep aware of your surroundings.
-As mentioned before, please DO NOT STAND ON CORAL.
+As mentioned before, please DO NOT STAND on the coral reef.

 The entry to Napili Bay is primarily sandy, making it ideal for beginners.
 But, unlike some other Maui snorkeling locations, the coral is only located along the sides of the bay.
 In the middle section, you will only see a flat sandy bottom, which means there is less chance of you stepping on coral and harming it.